MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-governance-disciplines.md

 - Prefer the use of AD authentication to offload user lifecycle management to the directory services and use security groups in AD to manage user permissions to access the SQL database.
 - Use system-managed keytab mode for AD authentication support to offload domain account and keytab management overhead to simplify operations.
-- If SQL authentication is used.
-Make sure to use strong password policies and enable auditing to monitor SQL user identities and permissions granted to access database servers and databases.
+- If SQL authentication is used, make sure to use strong password policies and enable auditing to monitor SQL user identities and permissions granted to access database servers and databases.
 - Dedicate a Kubernetes namespace for the Azure Arc Data Controller deployment and assign the least privilege permissions to deploy and manage.
 - Create [strong passwords for Grafana and Kibana](/azure/azure-arc/data/least-privilege#create-the-metrics-and-logs-dashboards-user-names-and-passwords) dashboards and make sure to audit and rotate on a regular basis.
 - Monitor the [activity log](/azure/azure-monitor/essentials/activity-log) of your Arc-enabled SQL MI and Data Controllers to audit the different operations occurring on your hybrid resources, create alerts for relevant events and integrate with SIEM tools such as [Azure](/azure/sentinel/overview) for security monitoring and incident response.